RSS Feed Subscribe to RSS Feed

 And wildcards are allowed. e.g.

-The command searches /dir/to/search AND all sub directories.
+The latter command searches the current directory AND all sub directories.

 The ’2>/dev/null’ avoids those annoying “find: cannot read dir …: Permission denied” errors.